oonisim/Apache-Spark-Installation/README.md

 ------------

 #### Hostname
 Make sure each node has correct hostname set and it can be resolved in all nodes.
-Otherwise there can be issues that K8S node cannot join the cluster although kubeadm join says success.
+Otherwise there can be issues that Spark node cannot join the cluster although kubeadm join says success.

 #### Disable swap